 Q. How the route selection is done?

-A. The route with best metric is always selected after the discovery process.
+A. The route with the best metric is always selected after the discovery process.
 There is also a configuration option to periodically reoptimize already known routes.

 Route metric is calculated as the sum of individual link metrics.